Supermac30/A-Game-A-Day/p5.js Physics API/README.md

 Use WASD to apply a force on the ball

 ## What to change when revisiting:
-- Add the ability to change the settings in a menu screen.
 - make the collision function generalised so that objects do not have to be floors or walls.
 - Add the ability for different balls to interact.
 - Fix a bug where the ball seems to stick to the wall when moving at a fast speed.